razer11528-maker/gluebot/README.md

 ```

-Timed and speedtezt restart with API auth (webhook and threshholds must be defined in speedtest container):
+Timed and speedtest restart with API auth (webhook and threshholds must be defined in speedtest container):
 ```
   gluebot:
     container_name: gluebot